nikhilcss97/Text-Summarization/README.md

 [Blair Fernandes](https://github.com/blair49), [Asjad Baig](https://github.com/[github handle])

 ## Contact
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+* Feel free to contact on me on nikhil.css97@gmail.com with any questions or if you are interested in contributing!